 Commemorative sites of the Second World War in Seine-Saint-Denis

-The visit of commemorative sites is a particular experience.
-Understand the various customs of commemorative sites and the limits of “tourism and memory”
+The visit of memorial sites is a particular experience.
+Understand the various customs of commemorative sites and the limits of heritage tourism.

-The use of the word “tourism and memory” is relatively recent (1984).
+The use of the word memorial site is relatively recent (1984).
 Before the term “important place of memory" served to indicate a place which had been the theater of a particular event.

 In our social memory, the representation and the symbolization of the camp in Drancy evolved over time.
 It is today a symbol of the Shoah and internment of the Jews of France.